ku-sldg/plih/_funs/7-Untyped-Recursion.md

 {% highlight text %}
 ff = lambda ie (lambda x (if x then x else x (app ie (x - 1))))
 {% endhighlight %}

+## Discussion

+While $\Omega$, `Y`, and `Z` are not commonly used constructs in common language settings, they are here because they are beautiful.
+We have defined recursion without the concept of a global name space.
+Neither `Y` or `Z` or the functions that are arguments to them directly reference themselves.
+The only place we define names is in `lambda` definitions or `bind` definitions that could be replaced by `lambda` applications!
+This is elegant and beautiful.
+If you are interested in pursuing this kind of thing further, a good course in programming language semantics should be on your list of courses to take.

+The `Y` combinator is historically important as it is an implementation of Curry's Paradox.
+That would be Haskell Curry for whom Haskell and currying are named.
+Curry denied actually inventing currying, but that's another story entirely.
+Curry's Paradox is important because it introduces a contradiction in the lambda calculus that renders it useless as a deductive system.
+Another thing worth looking at that we don't have time for here.

+Finally, the Y Combinator that you're likely more familiar with is the venture capital firm started by Paul Graham.
+Graham has several accomplishments to his name before the Y Combinator - PhD in Computer Science from MIT, MS in Painting from NYU, developed the first online web store for Yahoo (in Lisp I might add), just for starters.
+Hopefully you can see why he chose the name Y Combinator for his firm.
+The programming `Y` effectively creates copies of itself as many times as needed.
+That's precisely the same thing that Graham's company does.

 ## Definitions